MossabDiae/Subtitles-Renamer/README.md

 ```
 this will make the script executable and can be run anywhere using `subsrenamer`
 ## HOW TO USE
-the script assumes videos and subtitles are in the same current working directory
+the script assumes that videos and subtitles are in the same current working directory

 `-v` : give the first common part of all video names that is from the beginning till where the episode number is mentioned.

 e.g: if your video is `[AkihitoSubs] Hyouka - 02 [BD 1920x1080 x265 10Bit AC3].mkv`
 	do `-v "[AkihitoSubs] Hyouka - "`

 `-s` : same thing , give first name part of the subtitles until the Ep number is mentioned.

 e.g: if sub files names `Demon Slayer Kimetsu no Yaiba.S01E19.CC.ja.srt`
 	do `-s "Demon Slayer Kimetsu no Yaiba.S01E"`